FernLab/s2downloader/docs/usage.rst

 AOI Settings
 ############

-**Note:** Please make sure that you either only specify a Bounding Box or an AOI with an empty Bounding Box.
+**Note:** Please make sure that you either provide only a Bounding Box or an AOI.
 A Bounding Box will always be four coordinates, a rectangle and in parallel with lon/lat.
 A polygon can have multiple shapes and orientations.

 .. list-table::
     :header-rows: 1